jacobkap/crimebythenumbers/docs/reading-writing-data.md

 library(readr)
 ```

-To read in .csv files (which are a common format you'll find data in) we can use the `read.csv()` function built into R (meaning we don't need to load any packages).
 The input in the () is the file name ending in ".csv".
 As it is telling R to read a file on the computer, the whole name must be in quotes.
 Unlike loading an .rda file using `load()`, there is no name for the object that gets read in so we must assign the data a name.
 We can using "shootings" as it's relatively descriptive and easy for us to write.

 ```r